binarycodebarn/linkedin-toolkit/linkedin-outreach/README.md

 ## Important Notes

-- 🚫 Don't be spammy - nobody likes that
+- 🚫 Don't spam - nobody likes that
 - 🎨 Customize your messages - templates are just starting points
 - 🐢 Start slow - Rome wasn't built in a day, and neither should your network